lgi-devs/lgi/README.md

 - Craig Barnes
 - Nicola Fontana
 - Andreas Stührk
+- Aaron Faanes

 Many other people contributed to what lgi is today, in many forms - writing patches, reporting bugs, packaging for distributions, providing ideas, spreading a word...  *Many thanks to all of you!*

 ## History

+### 0.8.0 (02-Jul-2013)

+ - new feature: add automatically-generated wrappers for do_async()/do_finish() pairs.
+Documented as Gio.Async namespace functionality.
+ - new feature: automatically initialize objects implementing Gio.Initable and Gio.AsyncInitable interfaces.
+ - new feature: GLib.Error is now handled properly, functions returning errors return GLib.Error instances instead of error numbers and strings.
+This also allows overriding virtual methods from Lua which report errors by returning GLib.Error
+ - new feature: GLib.Bytes support, adding # operator and 'data' property allowing easy use of GLib.Bytes object.
+This leads to deprecation of seldomly used modifiable buffers extensions.
+ - optimization: type attribute caching brings significant speedup of method and property lookups.
+ - fix: Gtk: override for Gtk.Menu.popup() compatible with new GTK annotation.
+ - fix: cairo: assorted small fixes of bad signatures, added some convenience properties.
+ - fix: GLib: add overrides for GLib.MarkupParser
+ - fix: Gio: add overrides for Gio.DBus*Info structures
+ - fix: Pango: add override for Pango.GlyphString.glyphs array
+ - fix: Gdk: Add override inheriting specific Gdk.EventXxx from Gdk.Event
+ - fix: Compile cleanly against Lua5.2 with compatibility mode turned on
+ - fix: avoid leak when adding already cached owned record and for retrieving Variant from Value.

 ### 0.7.2 (12-Sep-2013)